CircuitSpells/Notes/git.md

 see the commit history for a single file:
 `git log -- <file-name>`

+view all commits since the feature branch branched from main:
+`git log <main-branch>..<feature-branch>`

+search commits that contain a commit message (useful with conventional commits), such as "feat:":
+`git log --grep='^feat:' --since="1 month ago" --oneline --regexp-ignore-case`

 show what changed in a specific commit:
 `git show <commit-id>`